FormidableLabs/nuka-carousel/README.md

 - The function returns the props for `goToSlide`, `nextSlide` and `previousSlide` functions in addition to `slideCount` and `currentSlide` values.
 Can also remove all render controls using `withoutControls`.

-- NOTE: The className `slide-visible` is added to the currently visible slide.
+- NOTE: The className `slide-visible` is added to the currently visible slide or slides (when slidesToShow > 1).
+The className `slide-current` is added to the currently "active" slide.

 #### renderAnnounceSlideMessage